theapplegates/prime/README.md

 └── package.json
 ```

-Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
-Each page is exposed as a route based on its file name.
+- `src/pages/`: Contains `.astro` and `.md` files.
+Each file becomes a route in your project based on its name.

-There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.
+- `src/components/`: Ideal for placing your Astro/React/Vue/Svelte/Preact components.

-Any static assets, like images, can be placed in the `public/` directory.
+- `public/`: For static assets such as images that you want to serve directly.

 ## Commands